databikers/alado/README.md

 app.stop(() => console.log('Your awesome application has been successfully launched'));
 ```

-Don't forget to check swagger at the defined above options.openApiDoc.route
+Don't forget to check swagger at the defined above options.documentProperty.route